Domunim/NBA_Prediction/nba_prediction/README.md

 ## Features

-- Integration with an API,
+- Integration with a web API,
 - Clean UI with bright and dark modes and sleek animations,
 - Simple and to the point UX